-% Comparison

-withdrawn from previous

-stressed reporting Identification
+stressed

-areas year tool Please explain
+areas

-Row 0.01 About the same WBCSD Global Water Tool EDP has two thermal power plants located in water-stressed areas (Pecém in Brazil and Castejón in Spain), representing 0.01% of the total water withdrawals reported in question 1.2b, about the same as in 2016.
-In

-% withdrawn from stressed areas Comparison with previous reporting year Identification tool Please explain terms of absolute values, water withdrawals from these facilities had a 3% decrease between 2016 and 2017, for a slight increase (5%) in electricity generation.
-For water stress exposure assessment EDP uses the WBCSD Global Water Tool (version 2015) and WRI Aqueduct to conduct a first high-level risk assessment, by mapping all its thermal and hydro generation assets against widely recognized water availability indicators (Annual Renewable Water Supply per Person (ARWS) and Baseline Water Stress (BWS)).
+Row 1 0.01 Lower WBCSD Global Water Tool EDP has two thermal power plants located in water stressed areas (Pecém in Brazil and Castejón in Spain), representing 0.005% of the total water withdrawals reported in question 1.2b.
+There was a 50% decrease when compared to 2017 mainly due to the reduction of their electricity generation and the implementation of water reuse and recycling measures in some of Pecém industrial processes.
+For water stress exposure assessment EDP uses the WBCSD Global Water Tool (version 2015), WRI Aqueduct and WWF Water Risk Filter to conduct a first high-level risk assessment, by mapping all its thermal and hydro generation assets against widely recognized water availability indicators (Annual Renewable Water Supply per Person (ARWS) and Baseline Water Stress (BWS)).
 Wind generation and distribution assets are excluded given their low dependency on water availability.
 Analysis is conducted at watershed level, using both current state indicators and projections and applying the following thresholds: ARWS less than 1,700 m3/person/year and BWS higher than 20%.
 A downscaling analysis at local level is done, using information gathered from National Governmental Agencies (location specific water availability indicators) and company's operational teams (asset water dependency, constraints from local competitive uses).
 This is done for all geographies where EDP has generation activities (Portugal, Spain and Brazil), and considering the facilities location.
 It is worth noticing that withdrawal sources are closely located to the facilities and, thus, water-stress classification is valid for both situations.
-Assessment is updated on a 2-3-year basis or whenever a new project requires it.
-We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
+Assessment is updated regularly under EDP's environmental risk assessment.
+We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-

+50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".